Decentral-America/docs/docs/03_ride-language/03_functions.rst

  addressFromRecipient(AddressOrAlias: Address|Alias): Address

-For a description of the return value, see the :ref:`address <03_ride-language/05_structures:Address>` article.
+For a description of the return value, see the :ref:`Address <03_ride-language/05_structures:Address>` structure article.

 :strong:`Parameters`